-Typically, email is one of the first applications that organizations choose to make cloud-based by moving their Exchange servers to the cloud.
-The next step is usually moving communication-focused office applications such as video conferencing, chat, and CRMs.
+Email is one of the first applications organizations choose to make cloud-based by moving their Exchange servers to the cloud.
+The next step is moving to communication-focused applications such as video conferencing, chat, and CRMs.
 Everyone can understand the benefit of having easy access to these programs.
 It is often easy and comfortable to make this change.

-What is not as comfortable for most teams, however, is moving work files to the cloud.
-Ditching the old local file server and replacing it with cloud-based apps is a prospect that still makes many organizations nervous.
-There are often questions around security, compliance, and access.
+However, moving work files to the cloud is not as comfortable for most teams.
+Ditching the old local file server and replacing it with cloud applications is a prospect that still makes many organizations nervous.
+There are often questions about security, compliance, and access.

 Despite these concerns, today’s work environment demands that employees be able to access their files from anywhere, just as they can access communication channels and other business apps.
 What business doesn’t want to make it simpler for team members to collaborate?

-Luckily, there is an easy solution that will allow you to replace your on-prem file server and move your business files to the cloud in a way that is secure and user-friendly.
+Luckily, there’s an easy solution that’ll allow you to replace your on-prem file server and move your business files to the cloud in a secure and user-friendly way.

-Microsoft Office 365 is a version of the software that allows you to use the same Office applications you’re familiar with.
-The difference is that it allows your files to be accessible to you, and others on your team, from anywhere.
+Microsoft 365 is a version of the software that allows you to use the same Office applications you’re familiar with.
+The difference is that it will make your files accessible to you and others on your team from anywhere.
 To borrow one of Microsoft’s descriptions, Office 365 + your device + the Internet = productivity wherever you are.

-How can Office 365 help you replace on-prem file servers?
+How can Microsoft 365 help you replace on-prem file servers?
 By using OneDrive and SharePoint, you can create the collaboration and accessibility your team needs.
-OneDrive allows file access from any device anywhere, while SharePoint is a team content management and intranet tool.
+OneDrive allows file access from any device, while SharePoint is a team content management tool.

-Why Replace Local File Servers with Office 365?
+Why Replace Local File Servers with Microsoft 365?

-Here are several more reasons you should plan to upgrade your files to the cloud:
+Here are several more reasons you should plan to upload your files to the cloud:

 - On-prem offers basic, limited sharing options.

-Once you make the leap and move your business files to Office 365, the benefits to your organization will be immediately clear.
+Once you make the leap and move your business files to Microsoft 365, the benefits to your organization will crystalize immediately.

 - File versioning is available

-If you’ve already moved most of your business applications to the cloud, but have yet to migrate your file management, it’s time to take the next step.
-Office 365 allows you to have your office, wherever you are, on all your devices.
-Ready to make the shift into modern, cloud-based business collaboration?
-Contact SymQuest to start the conversation today.
+If you’ve already moved most of your business applications to the cloud but have yet to migrate your file management, it’s time to take the next step.
+Microsoft 365 allows you to have your office, wherever you are, on all your devices.
+Businesses ready to shift to modern, cloud-based collaboration should partner with a qualified cloud provider to get started.